-This either puts significant pressure on people to share at meetings, and pressure on people that they should be telling everyone everything about their lives.
+This either puts significant pressure on people to share at meetings or pressure on people that they should be telling everyone everything about their lives.

-This is a hugely important issue, and unsurprisingly is really to do with boundaries.
+This is a hugely important issue and unsurprisingly really has to do with boundaries.

 When anyone starts the process of getting sober and staying sober they are quite likely to have experienced a significant degree of isolation, often both physical and emotional, often for a significant period of time.

-Any emotional isolation is likely to have had a fairly devastating affect on the individual, often making them highly inward looking and secretive about their lives.
+Any emotional isolation is likely to have had a fairly devastating effect on the individual, often making them highly inward-looking and secretive about their lives.

-Telling individuals like this that they are as sick as a secrets can seem to make sense, as they will often think that they have to force their way out of that isolation in order to share and get better, otherwise they will drink again.
+Telling individuals like this that they are as sick as their secrets can seem to make sense, as they will often think that they have to force their way out of that isolation in order to share and get better, otherwise, they will drink again.

-The process or an individual frame themselves in this type of isolation is as detailed in the book Alcoholics Anonymous.
+The process of an individual freeing themselves from this type of isolation is as detailed in the book Alcoholics Anonymous.
 It is not a forced process and never should be.

 A sense of moving out of this type of emotional isolation can only come from the individual feeling safe enough to let go of the various emotional coping mechanisms that they have set up within themselves.